-In October 2009, the Issuer issued US\$1.5 billion aggregate principal amount of 4.3% Guaranteed Notes due 2019.
-The Issuer issued these senior unsecured notes as part of the Program.
-They are guaranteed by Temasek and listed on the SGX-ST. The notes will mature on October 25, 2019 and have an interest rate of 4.3% per annum payable semi-annually on April 25 and October 25 of each year.
+In October 2009, the Issuer issued US\$1.5 billion aggregate principal amount of 4.3% Guaranteed Notes due 2019 (the "Series 2 Notes").
+In November 2009, the Issuer issued US\$500 million aggregate principal amount of 5.375% Guaranteed Debentures due 2039 (the "Series 3 Notes").
+The Issuer issued the Series 2 Notes and the Series 3 Notes as senior unsecured notes as part of the Program.
+They are guaranteed by Temasek and listed on the SGX-ST. The Series 2 Notes will mature on October 25, 2019 and have an interest rate of 4.3% per annum payable semi-annually on April 25 and October 25 of each year.
+The Series 3 Notes will mature on November 23, 2039 and have an interest rate of 5.375% per annum payable semi-annually on May 23 and November 23 of each year.
 On maturity, these notes will be redeemed at par.
 The Issuer may, at its option at any time, redeem these notes prior to maturity (a) in whole at an amount equal to the greater of the par value of the notes and the makewhole amount (which is the amount determined by discounting the principal amount of the notes plus all required remaining scheduled interest payments due thereon at the yield of U.S. treasury notes of the same maturity) or (b) in part, on a selective and non pro-rata basis, at the par value of the notes, to allow Temasek to avail itself of the exemption available under Section 3(c)(7) of the Investment Company Act, in each case together with accrued but unpaid interest to (but excluding) the date of redemption.
-The Issuer may also redeem these notes as described in "Description of the Notes issued under the Indenture - Optional tax redemption".
+The Issuer may also redeem these notes as described in "Description of the Notes governed by New York law - Optional tax redemption".